FreeCAD/FreeCAD-documentation/wiki/Macro_Align_Object_to_View.md

 <center>

-Image   *Macro Align Object to View 03.png\|Select the object and run the macro (the object face the screen).
-Image   *Macro Align Object to View 04.png\|Your object return in the XY display and in its new coordinates position (Placement,Angle)
+Image:Macro Align Object to View 03.png\|Select the object and run the macro (the object face the screen).
+Image:Macro Align Object to View 04.png\|Your object return in the XY display and in its new coordinates position (Placement,Angle)

 </center>